sims1253/hegel-r/README.md

 Sys.setenv(HEGEL_LIBHEGEL_PATH = "/path/to/libhegel.so")
 ```

 libhegel 0.32.x is required; hegelr checks the engine version on load.
-R 4.1.0 or newer is required, and there are no hard R package dependencies.
+R 4.1.0 or newer is required.

 ## Quickstart